timothyhart6/ColumbusEventAlertService/README.md

 This Application mostly uses AWS infrastructure, as well as Twilio (to send the text message).
 There is an Amazon Event Bridge scheduled every day at 9am EST that runs the Lambda function, where the app is housed.
 The app processes each venue, makes a list of only the events with a date of today, and sends me the text message.

-Lambda Handler calls the method that kicks off the whole process: com.ColumbusEventAlertService.tasks.SendTextMessage::sendTextAlerts
+Lambda Handler calls the method that kicks off the whole process: com.ColumbusEventAlertService.services.TextMessageService::sendTodaysEvents

-If trying to run locally, you will need to call the "sendTextAlerts" method
+If trying to run locally, you will need to call the "sendTodaysEvents" method